On the 18th December the Bn marched to Bailleul, travelled by train to Poperinghe, then marched to

 Captain Maughan was admitted to Hospital with water on the heel.

 3749 Pte Farrow Ernest.
 Enlisted at Middlesbrough, N Yorks.
 Killed in action, aged 21.
-He was the son of Edward Thomas and Ann Farrow and the husband of Hannah
+He was the son of Edward Thomas and Catherine Farrow and the husband of Hannah

 Farrow (nee Beals).
 Married in Middlesbrough in 1914.
 His Will, made made in the back of his Army Small Book is shown below.
 Commemorated on the Menin